clamsproject/mmif-summarizer/docs/publishing.md

 $ pip install build==1.3.0 twine==6.2.0
 ```

-With older twine versions you can get into errors where the package has a too recent metadata version.
-This can also happen if you have an older system installation and you use a build environment without twine (sounds far-fetched but eactly that happened to me).
+With older twine versions you can get into errors where the package has a metadata version that is  too recent.
+This can also happen if you have an older system installation and you use a build environment without twine (sounds far-fetched but exactly that happened to me).

 We may move to using `uv build` and `uv publish`, but the potential interactions with the non-uv Python and Pip environment are too confusing to me at the moment.